khameelbm/khameel-hugo-academic/content/authors/admin/_index.md

 Concretely, the overarching objective of his research centres around developing robust computational models/solutions and experimental assessments towards optimizing the properties and performance of mechanical, bio-based and energy-related systems.
-Specific applications of his research connect to the development of lightweight composite parts, flexible devices based on piezoelectric polymers/thermoelectric materials, and biomedical devices such as stents and hip implants.
+Specific applications of his research connect to the development of lightweight composite parts, flexible devices based on functional materials (e.g. piezoelectric polymers/thermoelectric materials), and biomedical devices such as stents and hip implants.

 Expertise includes the following:

  - Mathematical modelling of advanced materials
  - Structural analysis
  - Industrial-scale finite element analysis (linear/nonlinear)
- - Applied machine learning
+ - Applied machine learning (PyTorch/TensorFlow/Keras)
  - Polymer-based additive manufacturing of structural and functional devices
- - Fatigue failure assessment and fracture analysis
+ - Fatigue failure assessment and fracture analyses
  - R and Python programming for data-driven analyses